Cognitive behavioral therapy sets you up for long-term recovery from addiction

 Overcoming a drug addiction is a process that takes time and effort on the part of the addict and those that love them.
-A combination of therapy and medication can be successful in dealing with most drug addictions when the addict is fully committed to changing.
+A combination of therapy, including cognitive behavioral therapy, and medication can be successful in dealing with most drug addictions when the addict is fully committed to changing.
 Here at Wasatch Crest Recovery, our dual diagnosis approach heals both the body and the mind and paves the path to recovery from any substance.

 Cognitive behavioral therapy is used to change negative thinking patterns in order to stop the drug abuse cycle.
 While addiction is typically manifest in physical forms, most addicts have underlying, destructive mental patterns and habits that must be identified and changed before freedom from dependency can be obtained.
 Whether the drug of choice is alcohol, drugs, pornography, gambling or tobacco, cognitive therapy can be successful in changing patterns from destructive and dangerous to productive.